larntz/lemmy-directory/content/community/beehaw.org/diy.md

 ## Description

 <blockquote class="description">
 Make it, Fix it, Renovate it, Rehabilitate it -  as long as you’ve done some part of it yourself, share!<br><br>Especially for gardening related or specific do-it-yourself projects, see also the [Nature and Gardening](https://beehaw.org/c/greenspace) community.
-For more creative-minded projects, see also the [Creative](https://beehaw.org/c/creative) community.<br><br>---<br><br>This community's icon was made by Aaron Schneider, under the [CC-BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
+For more creative-minded projects, see also the [Creative](https://beehaw.org/c/creative) community.<br><br>---<br><br>This community's icon was made by Aaron Schneider, under the [CC-BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 </blockquote>